The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

 Almost always, founders end up trying to raise money without having a clue about how their product is going to get adopted or how they’re going to get product-market fit.
 That’s really the biggest problem that I see today.

 What was Kissflow’s process in finding the right product-market fit?

-KissFlow’s product-market fit was not a difficult one.
+Kissflow’s product-market fit was not a difficult one.
 We had a previous product, which was a more generic platform, and we were selling to a lot of customers.
 One of the use cases that most customers ended up using that product for was workflow automation, although the product was not built for workflow automation.
-So we said, “You know what, if that’s what people are doing, what if we built a product specialized for workflow automation?”
+So we told ourselves, “if that’s what people are looking for, we should build a product that solves workflow automation.”
 It was a pretty organic way that we found the product-market fit.

 Many times, founders do not have this kind of opportunity.
 I have mentored on a one-on-one basis about 200 to 300 SaaS founders in India in the last three or four years.
 One of the things I’ve found is that founders jump and build the product straight away because most of them are technical founders and they know how to build it.
 If you come up with an idea, one of the simplest things to do is go through a validation by building a simple landing page, just a one-page website, which communicates the value proposition of what your product or expected product is supposed to be.
 Then take $100 or $500 and put up Google AdWords and see for those keywords if people are landing on your website.
 If they are landing on your site and if they message that what you’ve put on the single-page website is appealing and they are willing to take a free trial signup, then you have pretty much validated there is an opportunity there.

 To do this, it takes less than $1,000.
 This is an important technique that someone can follow, especially for discoverable products, to be able to see if there is a market for it.

 “Most people think of scaling up as a function of money.
 And while I think money is important, more important is a repeatable, what I’ll call for lack of better words, sales engine.”